You can join UNISON online by filling in an online form

 or by phoning 0800 171 2194

-Please note - You should inform Maxine Wood of joining the union and provide your membership number so that you can be added to branch mailing list.
+Please note - You should inform the Napier branch of joining the union and provide your membership number so that you can be added to branch mailing list.

 With more than 1.3 million members working across the public services, being part of UNISON means you have the full weight of the UK's biggest trade union behind you.

 - You can earn more: Year on year, UNISON wins pay rises for its members.
 Pay negotiations are conducted nationally, but all union members are consulted on annual pay rises and as a Unison member, you will be consulted too.

 - You're more likely to get equal pay: UNISON is campaigning to bring women's pay into line with men's.
 At Birkbeck, Unison was a member of the negotiating group that ensured all staff at Birkbeck had their jobs anonymously evaluated and compared under Hay.

 - You get more holiday: UNISON has won increased leave for many of its members wherever they work.
 In 2004, Birkbeck Unison negotiated five extra days for our members - two years before harmonisation of annual leave was introduced at Birkbeck.

 - You get more and better training: UNISON provides courses to help you learn new skills, improve existing ones and develop your career.
 If you become a member of the Unison branch committee, we will ensure you get appropriate training with paid time off.